nexient-llc/tf-aws-module_primitive-dns_zone/README.md

-# tf-aws-wrapper_module-dns_zone
+# tf-aws-collection_module-dns_zone

 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 [![License: CC BY-NC-ND 4.0](https://img.shields.io/badge/License-CC_BY--NC--ND_4.0-lightgrey.svg)](https://creativecommons.org/licenses/by-nc-nd/4.0/)

 ## Overview

 This terraform module creates a Route53 Hosted Zone in AWS.
 This module can be used to provision both `private` and `public` hosted zones.
 A non empty `vpc_id` input variable indicates that the zone is private else it will be provisioned as public.
 This module provisions 1 Zone at a time.
-In order to provision multiple zones, you may need to create a wrapper and loop through this module.
+In order to provision multiple zones, you may need to create a collection and loop through this module.

 Note: This module hasn't yet been tested to provision public hosted zones.